by Russ Lowthian, HaveFunBiking.com

 Roseau a true north biking experience

 As a result of this unique location, wildlife enthusiasts traveling by auto, bike or on foot can appreciate the outdoor paradise the area offers.
-Nearly forty percent of Roseau County is accessible through state and county parks, and wildlife areas.
+Nearly forty percent of Roseau County is accessible by state or county parks, and wildlife areas.
 Surrounding Roseau there are tamarack bogs to the north, prairie grasslands to the west and sandy pine forests to the east.
-All areas provide ample opportunity for a gravel road ride or wilderness fat and mountain biking adventure.
+All areas provide ample opportunity for a gravel road ride or wilderness fat and mountain biking adventures.
 Along the way take in several wildlife viewing stations, pick blueberries or just go for a hike and explore.
 Plus, the Pine to Prairie Birding Trail, near Roseau, is on Minnesota’s premier bird-watching list.

 Parks to explore in the area